shetty83/dsi-sea-week01-2.2/readme.md

 - Write a function with three arguments.
 Find the surface area of cuboid.

 **Bonus:**
-- Write a Python function to find the Max of three numbers.
+- Write a function to find the Max of three numbers.
-Click me to see the sample solution

-- Write a Python function to sum all the numbers in a list.
+- Write a function to sum all the numbers in a list.
 Sample List : (8, 2, 3, 0, 7)
 Expected Output : 20

-- Write a Python function to multiply all the numbers in a list.
+- Write a function to multiply all the numbers in a list.
 Sample List : (8, 2, 3, -1, 7)
 Expected Output : -336

-- Write a Python program to reverse a string.
+- Write a function to reverse a string.
 Sample String : "1234abcd"
 Expected Output : "dcba4321"

-- Write a Python function to calculate the factorial of a number (non-negative integer).
+- Write a function to calculate the factorial of a number (non-negative integer).
 The function accept the number as a argument.

-- Write a Python function to check whether a number is in a given range.
+- Write a function to check whether a number is in a given range.

-- Write a Python function that accepts a string and calculate the number of upper case letters and lower case letters.
+- Write an function that accepts a string and calculate the number of upper case letters and lower case letters.
 Sample String : 'The quick Brow Fox'
 Expected Output :
 No. of Upper case characters : 3
 No. of Lower case Characters : 12

-- Write a Python function that takes a list and returns a new list with unique elements of the first list.
-Go to the editor Sample List : [1,2,3,3,3,3,4,5]
+- Write an function that takes a list and returns a new list with unique elements of the first list.
+  Sample List : [1,2,3,3,3,3,4,5]
   Unique List : [1, 2, 3, 4, 5]

-- Write a Python function that takes a number as a parameter and check the number is prime or not.
-Go to the editor Note : A prime number (or a prime) is a natural number greater than 1 and that has no positive divisors other than 1 and itself.
+- Write a function that takes a number as a parameter and check the number is prime or not.
+  Note : A prime number (or a prime) is a natural number greater than 1 and that has no positive divisors other than 1 and itself.

-- Write a Python program to print the even numbers from a given list.
-Go to the editor Sample List : [1, 2, 3, 4, 5, 6, 7, 8, 9]
+- Write a function to print the even numbers from a given list.
+Sample List : [1, 2, 3, 4, 5, 6, 7, 8, 9]
 Expected Result : [2, 4, 6, 8]